ssmereka/art/README.md

 **Current Status:** In Development nearing Alpha

 # Compatible VPNs:
-ART will automatically configure openvpn to use the following popular vpn services:
+ART is preconfigured to work with the following vpn service providers:

   * [Torguard](https://torguard.net/)